21 Best Things To Do In Valladolid, Mexico

 Go underground at Cenote X’Kekén and Cenote Samula

-Valladolid is a well known jumping off point for exploring the famed Cenote X’Kekén and the neighboring Cenote Samula.
-Just a 15 minute drive outside of town (or a 45 minute bicycle ride), these two cave cenotes are incredibly spectacular.
-While they’re renowned for the small openings in their roofs, a mystical atmosphere as light filters in, they’re also famed for their protrusions of impressive stalactites.
+Valladolid is a well-known jumping-off point for exploring the famed Cenote X’Kekén and the neighboring Cenote Samula.
+Just a 15-minute drive outside of town (or a 45-minute bicycle ride), these two cave cenotes are incredibly spectacular.

 They’re easy to visit on the same day.
-Simply take the staircase down into the cave of either and you’ll be able to swim around and admire the eerie cave setting, and enjoy the cool and refreshing waters of the cenotes themselves.
+Simply take the staircase down into the cave of either, and you’ll be able to swim around and admire the eerie cave setting and enjoy the cool and refreshing waters of the cenotes themselves.

 Make sure to read my post The Best Cenotes Near Valladolid.